sanger-pathogens/BinBaDGer/README.md

-To query new samples against the index, first sketch it: sketchlib sketch -v -o query -k 17 -f queries.tsv -s 1000 (where queries.tsv contains query samples with name and file location, tab separated)
+To query new samples against the index, first sketch it: sketchlib sketch -v -o query -k 17 -f queries.tsv -s 1000 (where queries.tsv contains query samples with name and file location, tab separated) -s 1000 incicates the sketch size -- 1000 is default but we re-affirm this

 Then query it
 ```